SA's IVF Leader Since 1982

 Complaints and Feedback

-Flinders Fertility welcomes constructive feedback and wherever possible, will incorporate suggestions for improving our practice.
+Flinders Fertility welcomes constructive feedback and will incorporate suggestions for improving our practice wherever possible.
 We also love to be able to let our team know when they have exceeded expectations!
 For this reason, we encourage patients to complete our patient survey during or after treatment, to let us know how we can improve.
 All feedback is welcomed and will not affect your future treatment if you decide to provide identifying information (feedback may be anonymous if preferred).

 If you wish to make a complaint, there are some simple steps that you can take which will be very helpful: